-- Accessible Technology (hardware and equipment)

-- Accessible Technology Software (Dragon Dictate for Mac, Dragon Naturally Speaking, Natural Reader, JAWS)

-- Alternate Format (Electronic Format, Braille) for textbooks, packets, classroom materials

-- Classroom/Lab Accommodations (adjustable tables, ergo chairs, specialized keyboards, large screen monitors)
+- Accessible Technology (hardware and equipment) - Accessible Technology Software (Dragon Dictate, Dragon Naturally Speaking, Natural Reader, JAWS) - Alternate Format (Digital Text, Braille) for textbooks, packets, classroom materials - Classroom/Lab Accommodations (alternate chairs, specialized keyboards, large screen monitors) - Interpreter (American Sign Language) - Magnification Devices - Test/Quiz Accommodations (extended time, reduced distraction room, scribe, reader)

-- Classroom/Lab Aide

-- Computer-Assisted Note-taking (CAN)

-- Curriculum/Academic Adjustments

-- Interpreter (American Sign Language)

-- Magnification Devices

-- Note-taking (volunteer)

-- Test/Quiz Accommodations (extended time, reduced distraction room, scribe, reader)

-The Disability Resources Department is committed to evolving toward a model of inclusive design.
-This approach encourages that all of Lane's physical, service and learning environments be naturally accessible, which creates more autonomy for students and can result in fewer students requesting accommodations to create access.
-The DR Department is continually providing education to faculty, staff, students and the community about how we can all incorporate concepts and awareness of disability culture into department and campus-wide procedures, communication, and philosophies.
+The Center for Accessible Resources is committed to evolving toward a model of inclusive design.
+This approach strives for all of Lane's physical, service and learning environments be naturally accessible, which creates more autonomy for students and can result in fewer students requesting accommodations to create access.
+The Center for Accessible Resources is continually providing education to faculty, staff, students and the community about how we can all incorporate concepts and awareness of disability culture into department and campus-wide procedures, communication, and philosophies.